pmhost/epochwolf.com/source/furry/roomshare.md

 4. No sex in the room, period.
 5. Clothing is not optional.
 At a minimum you must wear undergarments unless you’re in the bathroom.
 6. You must shower or bathe at least once every 24 hours.
-7. No one is allowed to stay the night in the room without payment.
+7. No one is allowed to stay the night in the room without payment and a signed roomshare agreement.
 8. No charges to the hotel room.
-9. No sharing your hotel key without explicit permission from myself.
+9. No sharing or giving away your hotel key without explicit permission from myself.

 # Guidelines